Daniel-KM/Omeka-S-module-Reference/README.md

 ```

 The references are available via the api in `/api/references` too.
 Arguments are
 the same than above.
-This feature is available via the module [ApiInfo] too.
+This feature is available via the module [Api Info] too,
+with a different format and on `/api/infos/references`.

 ### Tree view